D-Shwagginz/wa-cr/README.md

 # wad-reader

-Used to parse .wad files into useable Crystal code
+Used to parse .wad files into usable Crystal code

 ## Installation